Delhi’s Electric Vehicle Policy: Should Your Next Car Be Green?

 Charging Infrastructure: There are hardly any facilities to charge electric vehicles in the city.
 While charging points for electric cars are scanty, even charging an electric scooter is a task.

-Charging Isn’t Green: While there may be no tail-pipe emissions from electric vehicles, India is still 70 percent dependent on thermal power.
+Charging Isn’t Fully Green Yet: While there may be no tailpipe emissions from electric vehicles, India is still 70 percent dependent on thermal power.
 Even Delhi gets most of its electricity from thermal power plants - which means more emissions from coal to produce electricity.
 One is just shifting the source of pollution from the tail-pipe to the power plant.

 Who Should Consider Electric Vehicles